nishanths/loupe-js/README.md

 # Loupe

 An image magnifier for JavaScript.
-Extended from this [Codepen](https://codepen.io/pixelacorn/pen/eNObea).
+Based on this [Codepen](https://codepen.io/pixelacorn/pen/eNObea).

 Features